dineshkummarc/linoblog/README.md

 A little toy blog using NodeJS.

-Life is short and asyncronous programing makes it even shorter.
+Life is short and asynchronous programing makes it even shorter.